During the summer, Andrew and I used to spend a lot of time in the car.

 Other road trip necessities:

-Ginger: I prefer ginger chews or glycerite to settle my stomach (you can also try these crystallized ginger treats).
+Ginger: I prefer ginger chews or glycerite to settle my stomach.
 Quick fix: supermarket fresh ginger.
 Just break off a piece and suck on it.

 Peppermint: great for both headaches and stomach rumblings.
 My first choice: Peppermint Essential Oil.
 Just sniffing can go a long way to calm your head and stomach.